 Content establishes a base of knowledge for competent performance of forearm scans with a table DXA scanner.
-(See Peripheral Bone Densitometry course for peripheral technologies.)
+(See Peripheral Skeleton Scanning section for peripheral technologies.)
 The relevant skeletal anatomy and pathology, patient positioning and scan acquisition, analysis and reporting are described and demonstrated.
 Common problems are discussed.